encoredev/examples/uptime/README.md

 git push encore
 ```

-Then head over to <https://app.encore.dev> to find out your production URL, and off you go into the clouds!
+Then head over to <https://app.encore.dev> to monitor your deployment and find out your production URL.
+Now off you go into the clouds!

 ## Testing